 MACHU PICCHU CHECK LIST

 - Machu Picchu limits the amount of visitors per day so make sure you buy your entrance ticket as soon as you confirm your date.
+Check here for updated info on tickets and entrance time restrictions.

 - Only 400 daily visitors are allowed to hike Huayna Picchu.
 If you feel up to it, buy your pass in advance.